bibbox/app-jenkins/INSTALL-APP.md

 ## After the installation

 ### Login
 The login is diabled on startup by default.
-As this is not recommended go to security settings and:
+As this is not recommended complete the following steps:
 * Click on the "Manage Jenkins" Tab
 * Click on Setup security
 * Select "Jenkins's own user database" in the security realm dropdown